 - A procedure may be used to move your leg bones back into place.
 This is done by moving your knee and leg in different positions until your bones line up properly.
 The procedure is sometimes done during surgery.

 - Fasciotomy is a procedure to make a long incision in your leg.
 This is done to relieve the pressure caused by swelling or bleeding.

 - Surgery may be done to repair damaged nerves, ligaments, and blood vessels.
 It may also be done to move your leg bones back into place.
 Your healthcare provider may perform surgery right away after your knee dislocation.
 He or she may decide to wait until other injuries are treated to perform surgery.

 - Foot pumps or pressure stockings may be placed on your legs to prevent blood clots.
 Foot pumps are inflatable boots that are connected to an air pump.
 The pump tightens and loosens different areas of the boots.
 Pressure stockings are long, tight stockings that put pressure on your legs.
 This promotes blood flow and helps prevent clots.

 You could have tissue damage or an infection if you have an open wound.
 You may have nerve damage.
 This can make it hard for you to lift or move your foot.
-You may have small pieces of bone or cartilage in your knee.
-You could have heavy bleeding caused by damage to the blood vessels in your leg.
-Your leg may need to be amputated above the knee.
+You may have small pieces of bone or cartilage loose in your knee.
 You could have a blood clot in your leg or lungs.
 This may become life-threatening.
 You may have long-term pain or arthritis in your knee.
 You may need more surgery in the future.
 Even after treatment, there is a higher risk that you might dislocate your knee again.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.